fernandovbs/github-aceleradev-react/README.md

 ## Description

-In this project we created a timeline to show some github users repositories
+In this project we have created a timeline to show some github users repositories

 - You are able to search a username from github and get its repositories, from github api, displayed in descending created order on the screen